-Disability pension: The pension is equal to 26% of the insured's average monthly earnings in the last 8 years, plus 2% for each 12-month period of coverage exceeding

-120 months up to a maximum of 80% (30% of the insured's average quarterly earnings, plus 2% for each year of coverage beyond 60 quarters, for voluntarily insured persons).
+Disability pension: The pension is equal to 26% of the insured's average monthly earnings in the last 8 years plus 2% of average monthly earnings for each 12-month period of coverage exceeding 120 months up to 80%; 30% of the insured's average quarterly earnings plus 2% for each year of coverage beyond 60 quarters for the voluntarily insured.
 For each year that a claim is made before age 50, the insured is credited with a 6-month coverage period.

 The minimum earnings for benefit calculation purposes are equal to twice the legal minimum wage.
-The legal monthly minimum wage is 28,460 CFA francs.